Florence Welch: Personal life

+She lives in Kennington, South London.

+Health

 Welch has been open about her struggles with anxiety and depression, as well as with alcohol.
-Many of her songs reflect these issues.
-In 2019, she discussed her panic attacks with Sinéad Burke.
+Though she has been sober since 2014, many of her songs reflect these issues.
+In a 2024 interview with John Seabrook, she commented on the transition to sobriety, stating that "to be conscious and to be present and to really feel what's going on, even though it's painful, it feels like much more a truly reborn spirit of rock and roll."
+In 2019, she discussed her panic attacks in an interview with Sinéad Burke.
 She explained, "My hands go tingly, my lips go tingly.
-I sort of think that it's very serious and I'm about to die and I have to lie on the floor and breathe…I know I'm having a panic attack, really.
+I sort of think that it's very serious and I'm about to die and I have to lie on the floor and breathe...I know I'm having a panic attack, really.
 But I also really want someone to take me to hospital."
+Welch has also openly spoken of her struggles with anorexia nervosa, with her 2018 song "Hunger" detailing her experiences.
+In a 2022 interview with The Independent, Welch stated that while she considered herself recovered from the condition, "anorexic thinking" still formed a part of her everyday life.

 In 2015, Welch broke her foot after leaping off the stage at the Coachella Festival.
 She revealed that she used to drink alcohol before every performance, telling Billboard: "I'm quite shy, really—that's probably why I used to drink a lot.
 But I don't any more.
 When I finally took time off to make this new record, I had time to strengthen.
 And when I was coming back into the fray, I really didn't want to lose that.
 I thought I could go dive-bomb back into it, but look what happened.
 I dived into it and literally broke myself."